SharePoint/sp-dev-docs/docs/general-development/use-feature-upgrade-to-apply-new-sharepoint-master-pages-when-upgrading-fro.md

 ---
-title: Use Feature upgrade to apply new SharePoint 2013 master pages when upgrading from SharePoint 2010 ms.prod: SHAREPOINT ms.assetid: de3169f1-715e-4f80-bfbf-caea744e2a0b
+title: Use Feature upgrade to apply new SharePoint master pages when upgrading from SharePoint 2010 ms.prod: SHAREPOINT ms.assetid: de3169f1-715e-4f80-bfbf-caea744e2a0b
 ---

-# Use Feature upgrade to apply new SharePoint 2013 master pages when upgrading from SharePoint 2010
+# Use Feature upgrade to apply new SharePoint master pages when upgrading from SharePoint 2010
-Learn how to reset a custom master page during the  `FeatureUpgrading` event when you're upgrading a SharePoint 2013 site from the 2010 to the 2013 compatibility mode.
+Learn how to reset a custom master page during the  `FeatureUpgrading` event when you're upgrading a SharePoint site from the 2010 to the 2013 compatibility mode.
-When you upgrade your SharePoint 2010 customizations to SharePoint 2013, any references to custom master pages you've created switch back to the default.master page.
-If you've deployed a feature that contains one or more custom master pages to an upgraded SharePoint 2013 site collection that is running in SharePoint 2010 compatibility mode you'll need to reset your SharePoint 2013 master pages when you upgrade to the 2013 compatibility mode.
-This topic explains how to use a feature receiver to make sure that your SharePoint 2013 custom master pages get reset when you upgrade from SharePoint 2010.
+When you upgrade your SharePoint 2010 customizations to SharePoint, any references to custom master pages you've created switch back to the default.master page.
+If you've deployed a feature that contains one or more custom master pages to an upgraded SharePoint site collection that is running in SharePoint 2010 compatibility mode you'll need to reset your SharePoint master pages when you upgrade to the 2013 compatibility mode.
+This topic explains how to use a feature receiver to make sure that your SharePoint custom master pages get reset when you upgrade from SharePoint 2010.